zbackup/zbackup/README.md

 # Scalability

 This section tries do address the question on the maximum amount of data which can be held in a backup repository.
 What is meant here is the deduplicated data.
 The number of bytes in all source files ever fed into the repository doesn't matter, but the total size of the resulting repository does.
 Internally all input data is split into small blocks called chunks (up to `64k` each by default).
-Blocks are collected into bundles (up to `2MB` each by default), and those bundles are then compressed and encrypted.
+Chunks are collected into bundles (up to `2MB` each by default), and those bundles are then compressed and encrypted.

 There are then two problems with the total number of chunks in the repository: